Seminar in Software Engineering: Human/Computer Interaction

 Students in Computer Science who have already attended the course "Human/Computer Interaction"

 The subject of the seminar changes from year to year.

-The presentation should explain the most important aspects (see the bullet list under "Subject", above), including a live demo of the sample implementation.
+The presentation should explain the principle of the visualization and interaction, including a live demo of the sample implementation.

-In preparation for the kick-off meeting, participants are expected to bring suggestions for user interface design patterns they wish to present.
-To avoid conflicts or overlaps, it is recommended that each participant suggests three or more patterns.
-For discussing the suggestions during the kick-off meeting, it is sufficient to name them (such as "breadcrumbs", "hamburger menu", "tunneling", etc.).
+In preparation for the kick-off meeting, participants are expected to bring suggestions for visualization techniques they wish to present.
+To avoid conflicts or overlaps, it is recommended that each participant suggests three or more visualizations.

 will be listed here after the kick-off meeting.